sundeepbassi/The-Wellbeing-Retreat/README.md

  # The Wellbeing Retreat

- The Wellbeing Retreat hopes to accomplish delivering information about yoga and meditation to interested users.
-Wellbeing has become an integral part of our lives.
+ The Wellbeing Retreat hopes to accomplish delivering information about yoga and meditation to users that are interested in these self-improvement techniques.
+Genarally people are recognising the importance of wellbeing and wellness in their lives.

  The site aims to target people who are beginning to explore an interest in yoga and meditation.
-The Wellbeing Retreat will be useful for beginners to get an idea about what is yoga and meditation, the various types of yoga and meditation and a lesson if they wish to take it further.
+The Wellbeing Retreat will be useful for beginners to get:

+ (1) An idea about what is yoga and meditation.

+ (2) The various types of yoga and meditation that are availabe.

+ (3) An opportunity to do a simple lesson if they wish to take it further.

 ## UX

 ### User Stories

-1. As a user i want to know that I have come to a site about self-improvement techniques mainly yoga and meditation.
+1. As a user I want to know that I have come to a site about self-improvement techniques mainly yoga and meditation.

 2. As a user I want to be able to easily navigate around the site.

 3. As a user I want to know what is yoga and meditaion?

-4. As a user I want to have a list about the different types of yoga and meditation.
+4. As a user I want to see a list about the different types of yoga and meditation.

-5. As a user I want to do a lesson on yoga and meditation.
+5. As a user I want to do a simple lesson on yoga and meditation.

-6. As a user I want to see yoga and  meditation images.
+6. As a user I want to see yoga and  meditation images and videos.

 7. As a user I want to be able to submit my first name, surname and email.